MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-copilot.md

    > [!div class="mx-imgBorder"]
    > ![Select fields or views.](media/copilot/copilot-choose-data-properties.png)

+ > [!TIP]
+  > You can select any Data
+>
 2. Select the specific **Fields** and/or **View** that the Copilot control will answer questions for (optonal).

   > [!NOTE]
   > Currently, the Copilot for apps can only answer questions for smaller datasets in a canvas app.
-The only exception to the dataset limit is when Dataverse is selected as the data source.
+The only exception to the dataset limit is when a Dataverse table is selected as the data source.

 ## Configure the Copilot control (optional)